shogu7/Shuppatsu-/README.md

 - **Forward-Looking:** Designed with extensibility in mind—add new features, data sources, or custom commands with ease.
 - **Embeds That Pop:** Information is delivered in rich Discord embeds, making updates easy to read and engaging.
+- **Smart Cache System for Embeds:**
+  When a user runs a command, the bot generates an embed and stores it temporarily in cache.
+  This cached embed is reused for a short time before expiring automatically — reducing API calls, minimizing server load, and preventing potential bugs from repeated requests.
+- **Error Handling:** Smart error management provides clear feedback in Discord when something goes wrong — no silent failures.

 ---